dutchpool/offline-tools/README.md

 * Store the offline-tools on an offline device.
 * Create a transaction with the offline tools
 * Scan the QR code with the Android app to execute the transaction online.
 (A compiled apk for Android can be found in OnlineBroadcaster/release.)
+* For voting transactions the public keys in <platform>_delegate_public_keys.txt and/or the dutch_pool_votes.txt can be used.
+These files can be found in the folders for the corresponding platforms.

 ## Voting/Donations